Multi-focus image fusion: Overview

 In visual sensor networks (VSN), sensors are cameras which record images and video sequences.
 In many applications of VSN, a camera can't give a perfect illustration including all details of the scene.
 This is because of the limited depth of focus of the optical lens of cameras.
 Therefore, just the object located in the focal length of camera is focused and clear, and other parts of the image are blurred.

 VSN captures images with different depths of focus using several cameras.
 Due to the large amount of data generated by cameras compared to other sensors such as pressure and temperature sensors and some limitations of bandwidth, energy consumption and processing time, it is essential to process the local input images to decrease the amount of transmitted data.

-Much research on multi-focus image fusion has been done in recent years and can be classified into two categories: transform and spatial domains.
-Commonly used transforms for image fusion are Discrete cosine transform (DCT) and Multi-Scale Transform (MST).
-Recently, Deep learning (DL) has been thriving in several image processing and computer vision applications.

 Multi-Focus image fusion in the spatial domain

 Huang and Jing have reviewed and applied several focus measurements in the spatial domain for the multi-focus image fusion process, suitable for real-time applications.
 They mentioned some focus measurements including variance, energy of image gradient (EOG), Tenenbaum's algorithm (Tenengrad), energy of Laplacian (EOL), sum-modified-Laplacian (SML), and spatial frequency (SF).
 Their experiments showed that EOL gave better results than other methods like variance and spatial frequency.